moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-concepts.md

 ## How should I style?

-You should style the project in a way you and your teammates or collaborators agree on.
-The most important thing is that you have a style guide and stick to it.
-This guide is just a suggestion to get you started and to give you a sense of what a style guide might look like.
-It covers various areas you may want to consider, with suggested rules.
-It emphasizes lots of whitespace, clarity, clear naming, and comments.

-We believe one of the strengths of SQL is that it reads like English, so we lean into that declarative nature throughout our projects.
-Even within dbt Labs, though, there are differing opinions on how to style, even a small but passionate contingent of leading comma enthusiasts!
-Again, the important thing is not to follow this style guide; it's to make _your_ style guide and follow it.
-Lastly, be sure to include rules, tools, _and_ examples in your style guide to make it as easy as possible for your team to follow.
+In Analytics Engineering we have spent several months going through dbts style guide and discussing what aspects we agree and disagree on.
+We have taken their style guide and changed it to suit our needs.
+The below is that guide.
+Please read through and make sure you are familiar with our style guide before starting projects in create-a-derived-table.

 ## Automation

-Use formatters and linters as much as possible.
-We're all human, we make mistakes.
-Not only that, but we all have different preferences and opinions while writing code.
-Automation is a great way to ensure that your project is styled consistently and correctly and that people can write in a way that's quick and comfortable for them, while still getting perfectly consistent output.

----
+As part of our review of a dbt style guide and putting together our own, we have also worked on our own formatters and linters to help standardise our code and make it as easy as possible to follow the rules we have set out.
+Find the guide to using those [here](need to write a guide to using linter)

-title: How we style our dbt models
+# How we style our dbt models
-id: 1-how-we-style-our-dbt-models
----

 ## Fields and model names

 - 👥 Models should be pluralized, for example, `customers`, `orders`, `products`.
-ALthough this is a good best practice, we accept that this may not work with the projects you are working on, so if you cannot keep to it then that is fine.
+Alhough this is a good best practice, we accept that this may not work with the projects you are working on, so if you cannot keep to it then that is fine.
-- 🔑 Each model should have a primary key.
+- 🔑 Each model should have a primary key and that primary key should be the first field in the table.
 - 🔑 The primary key of a model should be named `<object>_id`, for example, `account_id`.
 This makes it easier to know what `id` is being referenced in downstream joined models.
-- Use underscores for naming dbt models; avoid dots.
+- Use underscores for naming dbt models; avoid dots or camel case.
   - ✅  `models_without_dots`
   - ❌ `models.with.dots`
+  - ❌ `CamelCaseModels`
   - Most data platforms use dots to separate `database.schema.object`, so using underscores instead of dots reduces your need for [quoting](/reference/resource-properties/quoting) as well as the risk of issues in certain parts of dbt Cloud.
 For more background, refer to [this GitHub issue](https://github.com/dbt-labs/dbt-core/issues/3246).
 - 🔑 Keys should be string data types.
-Additionally we adives using a hash function to create unique keys.
+Additionally we adives using a hash function to create unique keys, see [here]() for a guide.
+This ensures there is a unique id for each row as well as making the ids uniform in length.
 - 🔑 Consistency is key!
 Use the same field names across models where possible.
 For example, a key to the `customers` table should be named `customer_id` rather than `user_id` or 'id'.
 - ❌ Do not use abbreviations or aliases.
 Emphasize readability over brevity.
 For example, do not use `cust` for `customer` or `o` for `orders`.
 Again, in AE we accept that in some cases this may not be possible.
-We want to prioritise readability, however, if this is not practical then do not lose sleep over it.
+We want to prioritise readability, so try your best to be as descriptive as possible, however, if this is not practical then do not lose sleep over it.
 - ❌ Avoid reserved words as column names.
     - create-a-derived-table resered words:
         -